andrewapj/Build/macos-build/README.md

 7. Activate the idea.sh script within Jetbrains Toolbox, set the location to /usr/local/bin
 8. Install the following IntelliJ plugins.
 CheckStyle-IDEA, Lombok, Maven Helper.
 9. Install Android Studio from the Jetbrains Toolbox.
+10. Install the following Android Studio plugins.
+Flutter.
-10. Run ```flutter doctor``` and follow the instructions to complete the installation.
+11. Run ```flutter doctor``` and follow the instructions to complete the installation.
 Further information can be found [here](https://flutter.dev/docs/get-started/install/macos)